 Hlokomela run a herb-and-vegetable garden, which supplies fresh produce to their clinic and children’s crèche in addition to retail selling – all of which they do very successfully.

-Thornybush projects has been a great supporter of the work Hlokomela does and is proud to support through monthly financial contributions.
+Thornybush Community Projects has been a great supporter of the work Hlokomela does and is proud to support through monthly financial contributions.

 Wild Shots Outreach

 Wild Shots Outreach aims to engage young people from disadvantaged communities in wildlife and wild places through photography.
 It teaches new skills, provides an introduction to the natural world and raises the aspirations of these learners – the conservationists of tomorrow.